 You will need to configure 8 preferred web conversion events per domain in Events Manager.
-Facebook’s Aggregated Event Measurement limits domains to 8 conversion events that can be used for campaign optimisation.
+Facebook’s Aggregated Event Measurement limits domains to 8 conversion events that you can use for campaign optimisation.
 Facebook configures the conversion events they believe are the most relevant to your business, based on your previous activity.
 Ad sets optimising for a conversion event that are no longer available were paused when Aggregated Event Measurement launched in 2021.

 Exclude iOS devices from campaigns with conversion objectives

 This certainly isn’t a permanent solution to running paid advertising on Facebook.
 However, doing so may give you an insight into what you can expect.